This post contains affiliate links. Please read my disclosure for more information.

+Busselton Jetty Tourist Park is in the perfect location for a family camping trip in Busselton.
 On our camping trip we spent 7 nights at the Busselton Jetty Tourist Park (previously known as Kookaburra Caravan Park).
 We loved the location, right across the road from the foreshore walking path and 1.8km long jetty and within walking distance of town.

 A highlight of the caravan park is the endangered ring tailed possums that live in the trees.
 They are easy to spot at night (they are nocturnal) are a novelty for the kids and a good prompt to talk with them about looking after our environment.

 We enjoyed our stay there and would choose to stay again.
 We thought that the price was reasonable considering it was a peak period.
 We payed about $50 per night for a powered site.